 - Mentoring.
 For one afternoon a week, have employees team up with a mentor to learn new skills and processes.

 - Shadowing and job rotation.
 Many employees appreciate the chance to gain experience in fields that are entirely unrelated to their usual territory.
-Implement work shadowing or job rotation initiatives to encourage your employees to diversify.
+Implement work shadowing or job rotation initiatives to encourage your employees to diversify their skillsets.

 - Think strategically.
 Which skills will your company be lacking in the future?
 Can you identify employees who are well-placed to learn these skills?
 Strategic thinking adds focus to personal development efforts.

 - Create ultra-concise personal development plans.
 Personal development plans tend to be wordy and buzzword-filled.
 Try making them as concise as possible.
 Perhaps ask staff for a list of three skills they'd like to gain over the next year, with a brief suggestion of how they might work towards them.